ROCm-DS/hipDF/INSTALL.md

 > You must provide one or more AMD GPU architectures here via
 > the `CUDF_CMAKE_HIP_ARCHITECTURES` environment variable (separator: `;`).

-Install the `hipdf` Python package as shown below:
+Install the `amd-hipdf` Python package as shown below:

 ```bash
 # IMPORTANT: conda env `hipdf_dev` must be active